Deep Learning for Time-series Multi-Label Classification

-Working on time-series data is quite cumbersome, considering a variety of components in the data and the steps to be taken in preparing the data for training from the raw data dump.
-Moreover, employing Machine Learning or Deep Learning models on such a data form is quite tricky especially if you are new to this domain.
-In this article, I want to share my observations and a few tips on how to tackle some of the major problems in the multi-label classification of time-series data.
+Working on time series data labeling is quite cumbersome, considering a variety of components in the data and the steps to be taken in preparing the data for training from the raw data dump.
+Moreover, employing Machine Learning or Deep Learning models on such input from industrial data science projects is quite tricky, especially for time series forecasting classification.
+In this article, I want to share a few tips on labeling time series data and tackle some of the major problems in the multi-label classification of time-series data.

 In the recent few days, I was working on a multi-label classification problem involving time-series data and I encountered many new things (including a big red flag), wanted to share a few pointers so that anyone working on a similar problem statement can get a jump start.

 Few TensorFlow references here and there, but overall it's framework-agnostic😊